KyleM99/Quick-Meals/README.md

 ### Bug Testing
-I have had some issues with Django when attempting to access the administrator panel but both of the times I ran into that issue was when I saved my file and came back to it the following day, so since I am primarily starting this repository over from scratch I hopefully won't run into this issue further.
+I have had some issues with Django when attempting to access the administrator panel but both of the times I ran into that issue was when I saved my file and came back to it the following day, so since I am primarily starting this repository over from scratch I hopefully won't run into this issue further. <br>
-This has been incorrect, I am still having the same issue with Django logging into admin however it should all be set up correctly, [https://i.imgur.com/P799yaK.png]
+This has been incorrect, I am still having the same issue with Django logging into admin however it should all be set up correctly, [https://i.imgur.com/P799yaK.png] <br>
 I have fixed the initial bug stopping me from logging into the admin side of the website, and I also ran into another issue where once I put my admin login information into the page it threw another error about CSRF, but I have added one of the addresses from the port section into my settings.py file and it seems to have allowed me to gain access to the admin panel.

 ### Development